HL7/fhir-registry-protocols-ig/input/pagecontent/overview.md

 Registries **may** identify additional mapping types for example, to support queries for specializations of CDA documents (e.g., C-CDA) or other standard models (e.g., X12 or NCPDP messages) from repositories supporting those formats.

 ### Canonical Information Models
-When mapping from the Registries information model to HL7 FHIR, CDA or Version 2 resources, this guide defines the canonical model used for the target resoruce type
+When mapping from the Registries information model to HL7 FHIR, CDA or Version 2 resources, this guide defines the canonical model used for the target resource type
 (FHIR, CDA or V2) to ensure consistent mappings.
 Registries may also define mappings for other sources of information (e.g., older versions of FHIR), but the mapping identifiers for FHIR, CDA, and V2 are defined based on specific versions of these standards expected to be in use at the time of publication of this guide.